vict0rcarvalh0/pinocchio-guide/README.md

 use crate::AllocateWithSeed;

+/// Processes the `AllocateWithSeed` instruction.
+///
+/// ### Parameters:
+/// - `accounts`: The accounts required for the instruction.
+/// - `seed`: The seed used to derive the account's address.
+/// - `space`: The number of bytes to allocate.
+/// - `owner`: The program that will own the allocated account.
+/// - `signers`: The signers array needed to authorize the transaction.
+///
+/// ### Accounts:
+/// 0. `[WRITE]` The allocated account.
-pub fn process_allocate_with_seed<'a>(
+/// 1. `[SIGNER]` The base account used to derive the allocated account. pub fn process_allocate_with_seed<'a>(
     accounts: &'a [AccountInfo<'a>],
     seed: &str,            // String used along with the base public key to derive the allocated account's address.